MuradLaradji/Subject_data_parsing/README.md

 # Subject_data_parsing

 Project by Murad Laradji

-Assistance provided by Nilai Vemula
+Assistance provided by Dr. Hao Chen, Nilai Vemula

-Goal: tidy files
+The tidy_docs python script produces tidy data of all active/inactive lick times from data collected to be analyzed by the analyze_docs R script.